-We stopped here on route to Casa Terracota.
+We stopped here en route to Casa Terracota.
 This place is packed with charm.
 It’s oozing with streets paved in stone.
-Part of The Colombian National Network of Heritage Towns the town is home to Plaza Mayor the largest square in Colombia.
+Part of The Colombian National Network of Heritage Towns the town is home to Plaza Mayor, the largest square in Colombia.
 The streets are filled with quaint shops and restaurants and home to a winery and a vineyard.

 Hotel Del Salto at Tequendama Falls – Colombia